SILCOR® 900MP Waterproofing (US Version)

 All declared values shown in this data sheet are based on test results determined under laboratory conditions and with the product sample taken directly from stock in its original packing without any alteration or modification of its component parts.

 gcpat.com | North America Customer Service: 1 877-4AD-MIX1 (1 877-423-6491)

 We hope the information here will be helpful.
 It is based on data and knowledge considered to be true and accurate, and is offered for consideration, investigation and verification by the user, but we do not warrant the results to be obtained.
 Please read all statements, recommendations, and suggestions in conjunction with our conditions of sale, which apply to all goods supplied by us.
 No statement, recommendation, or suggestion is intended for any use that would infringe any patent, copyright, or other third party right.

-BITUTHENE, PREPRUFE, and SILCOR are trademarks, which may be registered in the United States and/or other countries, of GCP Applied Technologies Inc. This trademark list has been compiled using available published information as of the publication date and may not accurately reflect current trademark ownership or status.
+ADCOR, PREPRUFE, PROCOR, and BITUTHENE are trademarks, which may be registered in the United States and/or other countries, of GCP Applied Technologies Inc. This trademark list has been compiled using available published information as of the publication date and may not accurately reflect current trademark ownership or status.

 GCP Applied Technologies Inc., 62 Whittemore Avenue, Cambridge, MA 02140 USA.

 In Canada, GCP Canada, Inc., 294 Clements Road, West, Ajax, Ontario, Canada L1S 3C6